Coordinated Entry System

 - Make sure that people who need help the most, get help first

-As part of the Coordinated Entry process, diversion and assessment specialists meet with individuals and families to better understand their specific circumstances and housing or service needs.
-We use evidence-informed assessment tools to prioritize clients on factors such as their history of homelessness, physical or mental illness and ability to live independently.
+As part of the Coordinated Entry process, housing stabilization case managers meet with individuals and families to better understand their specific circumstances and housing or service needs.
+Coordinated Entry staff utilizes evidence-informed assessment tools to prioritize clients on factors such as their history of homelessness, physical or mental illness and ability to live independently.